joaosoft/validator/README.md

 BEFORE DISTINCT BOOL: [true true false false]
 BEFORE DISTINCT FLOAT: [1.1 1.1 1.2 1.2]
 BEFORE DISTINCT ARRAY2: [111 111 222 222]
-there are the following arguments [a b c]!
+there are the following arguments [a b c]!string uuid.UUID

-ERRORS: 38
+ERRORS: 36

 ERROR: the length [6] is lower then the expected [5] on field [Array] value [123456]
 ERROR: the length [7] is lower then the expected [5] on field [Array] value [1234567]